 Your boss asks you how much we went over budget last month.

 You: Give me a few minutes to look at the budget and give you an accurate number.

-The first response from the above example shows you to be a bit reckless, while the second example shows that you are precise.
+In the earlier example, responses to the questions are a bit reckless, while the second example shows that you are precise.

 What’s the use of having a quick answer if it’s wrong?

 In addition to the examples above, I wanted to include some resources to give you information that can improve the way you think.

 When you control the way you think, you control your life, and when you control your life, you’ll live it the way you want!

 Have a look at the sections included in this post to improve your thinking skills.